osaraivamatheus/introduction_to_ml/README.md

 One way to find the hiperparameters of a model is by the [Cross Validation technique](https://scikit-learn.org/stable/modules/cross_validation.html).
 In the Titanic problem, all the hiperparameters were estimated throught the [GridSerachCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) method in the Scikit Learn, setted up throught the script [tunning_hiperparameters.py](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/tunning_hiperparameters.py).
 This script save, for each model, all the best parameters found via cross validation on the exention .joblib.
 The hiperparametrized models are saved in the folder ["modelling/hiperparameters"](https://github.com/osaraivamatheus/titanic_with_Sklearn/tree/main/modelling/hiperparameters).

+### Training models

+Alright!
+Now we have all the hiperparameters for each choosen models.
+The next step is to train those models usings this hiperparameters to estimate all the "normal" parameters (ex.: the $\beta$'s in a logistic regression)